sullamij/stereomap/README.md

 result = Bard_Result('result_file.csv')
 result.save_results_to_df()
 ```
 !
-Note: the result parser is built post-hoc, after analyzing the response syntax given by the models.
+Note: the result parser is built post-hoc, i.e., after analyzing the response syntax given by the models.
 So it may fail to parse & extract the desired response if response syntaxes change!

 3. Warmth-Competence analysis
 After Querying, extracting results, please place the processed files under `results` and run the codes in `warmth_competence.py`